energinet-open-incubator/innersource-collaboration/meeting_minutes/project-origin-working-session-09-02-2023.md

 ## Agenda
 - [ ] Ensure that any new attendees have a meaningful way to get involved.
 - [ ] Fill in a summary of items on the project boards:
-- [ ] Review status of in-flight work from the [Project-Origin backlog](https://github.com/orgs/project-origin/projects/6/views/1).
+- [ ] Review status of in-flight work from the [Project-Origin Backlog]
   - 3 cards are “Waiting/Blocked”
   - 3 card in “In Progress”
   - 12 cards are in “Backlog”
-- [ ] Review status of in-flight work from the [Collaboration Platform Backlog](https://github.com/orgs/project-origin/projects/2/views/1).
+- [ ] Review status of in-flight work from the [Collaboration Platform Backlog]
   - 1 card is “Waiting/Blocked”
   - 2 card is “In Progress”
   - 8 cards are in “Backlog”
-- [ ] Review status of in-flight work from the [Energinet Open Incubator Board](https://github.com/orgs/project-origin/projects/11/views/2).
+- [ ] Review status of in-flight work from the [Energinet Open Incubator Backlog]
   - 3 cards are “Waiting/Blocked”
   - 3 cards are “In Progress”
   - 12 cards are in “Backlog"